 Victoria honours Professor Cathy Humphreys for her work in ensuring the safety of women and children through her research into child and family welfare, domestic violence and child abuse, stability and quality for out of home care, developments arising from Victorian legislation on children, youth and families, and the impact of research on policy and practice.News

-The School has clustered the broad array of research activities in its five departments into six areas of excellence which cross the boundaries of disciplines and settings.
+The School has clustered the broad array of research activities in its five departments into six Research Themes which cross the boundaries of disciplines and settings.
 While each area is distinct, a common characteristic is a focus on disease prevention and the promotion and protection of health and wellbeing.View

 The Department is committed to improving social justice through the development and use of evidence by undertaking meaningful, applied research that addresses some of society's most pressing social concerns.
 To that end, researchers use a broad range of methodologies – from large database analytics and quantitative enquiry, to qualitative research that draws upon the experiences of individuals, groups and communities – across five different research groups.View